hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 -----------------------------------

 To maintain operational safety, the operating system for the Milan CPU partition will be updated to a new major release.
-Red Hat Enterprise Linux version 9 (going up from 8) will be installed near the end of 2025.
+Red Hat Enterprise Linux version 9, RHEL9, (going up from 8) will be installed.

-This implies that - end 2025 - your software and/or workflow will need to be compliant with this OS version.
+This implies that - end 2025, when the RHEL8 Rome partition is decommissioned - your software and/or workflow will need to be compliant with this OS version if you still want to run jobs.
 As of cutoff 2 in 2025, compatibility of your workflow/software with the new RHEL9 operating system will be a hard requirement.

 Please test your workflow and software as soon as possible and ensure that you are ready for this transition.

-To facilitate testing, we have made two small partitions to run your tests.
+To facilitate testing, we have made a small partition to run your tests: partition ``debug_milan_rhel9`` This partition is SOLELY intended for testing your software/workflows.

-- partition ``cpu_milan_rhel9``
-- partition ``debug_milan_rhel9``

-These partitions are SOLELY intended for testing your software/workflows.
-Do not run production jobs on these partitions.
+Do not run production jobs on this partition.

+The partition ``cpu_milan_rhel9`` will be gradually increased to contain more nodes of the Milan partition that feature RHEL9.
+A first batch of 128 nodes (out of 384) will be added to RHEL9 after the 5-16 May downtime.

 To make use of these partitions you can select the ``dodrio cpu_milan_rhel9`` or ``dodrio debug_milan_rhel9`` options in the `Cluster` field in the
 `Interactive Apps` forms on the webportal, or from the CLI.